 A client was accused of trying to murder his own daughter after discovering her forbidden relationship with a young man.
 He was held in jail as a danger awaiting trial.
 At trial, Attorney Tassel revealed that her version of events were scientifically impossible and showed uncovered emails that proved the girl had lied to investigators.
 He was found not guilty of all offenses.

-A U.S. Citizen accused of murder in the British Virgin Islands after a scuba diving accident was defended by Attorney Tassel and co-Counsel Timothy Bradl.
-Their investigation and strategy ultimately resulted in the dismissal of charges after a trial.
-See about it here:
+A U.S. Citizen accused of murder in the British Virgin Islands after a scuba diving accident was defended by Attorney Tassel and co-counsel, Attorney Timothy Bradl.
+Their investigation and strategy ultimately resulted in the dismissal of charges after trial.
+See about the fascinating case here:

 A man was accused of fighting the police officers that responded to his argument with his girlfriend.
 At trial Attorney Tassel presented evidence that the accusations were fabricated to cover up an excessive use of force on the man that resulted in extensive injury to his face and body.
 He was found not guilty of all charges.

 A client was accused of trafficking heroin in Federal Court.
 After a detailed investigation into the evidence (which included a confession), Attorney Tassel showed that the evidence presented by the Government was not as convincing as the prosecution suggested and argued that the informants were using the client as a "fall guy" to protect their organization.
 His client was found not guilty.

 A man was held in jail following allegations that he shot a man outside a night club.
 At trial Attorney Tassel attacked the lack of scientific evidence connecting him to the crime, and the failure of the police to preserve important evidence at the scene such as video surveillance and DNA.
 He was found not guilty of all